woozyking/tidehunter/README.rst

 Example 2 (without limit):

-Assume you have another process running the following code
+Assume you have a process running the following code:

 .. code-block:: python